antosubash/abp-react/README.md

 # ABP React

 This repo is a work in progress(preparing for beta release).
-It only has a landing page and a login page.
-The User Management, Role Management, Tenant Management, Settings Management and profile pages are implemented.
 Check the Current Status in the [Project Board](https://github.com/users/antosubash/projects/2)

 ## What is this?

 This is a React UI for the [ABP Framework](https://abp.io/).
-We are working on a beta release and it is offically not ready for production, However, you can use it with your own risk.
+We are working on a beta release and it is officially not ready for production, However, you can use it with your own risk.
 It uses [AbpTemplate](https://github.com/antosubash/AbpTemplate) as the backend.
 It is built using [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Demo